-If your campaign coincides with a national awareness campaign, you can use the hashtags associated with that campaign in your posts, and consider adding your own unique hashtag for your campaign.
-Using tags effectively will help like-minded people find you, support you, and share your campaign.
+If your fundraiser coincides with a national awareness fundraiser, you can use the hashtags associated with that fundraiser in your posts, and consider adding your own unique hashtag for your fundraiser.
+Using tags effectively will help like-minded people find you, support you, and share your fundraiser.

 Leverage social media

 If people are already aware of your cause and want to take action, focus on telling your story and showing how much impact supporters will make through their donation.
 Even if you’re already an ace with social media, take a look at our expert tips for crowdfunding on Facebook and Twitter.

 One of the benefits of raising money for a charity is that it gives your fundraiser instant credibility.
 You don’t have to spend as much time convincing people that your efforts will make a difference, which frees you up to honestly express your personal connection to the cause and connect with potential supporters emotionally.